Shopify/polaris/.github/ISSUE_TEMPLATE/ISSUE.md

 ## Specifications

+- Are you using the React components?
+(Y/N):
+- Polaris version number:
+- Browser:
+- Device:
+- Operating System:

-Run `npx envinfo --system --binaries --browsers --npmPackages react,react-dom,@shopify/polaris` to provide specifications on your environment including version numbers, browser, device, and operating system.
+Or run `npx envinfo --system --binaries --browsers --npmPackages react,react-dom,@shopify/polaris` to provide specifications on your environment including version numbers, browser, device, and operating system.

 Paste the results here: